slashr/Tomcat-Cluster-Load-Balancing/README.md

 => Running the Playbook
 1) Download the playbook from the repo: setup.yml
-2) Run with the following command: sudo ansible-playbook setup.yml
+2) Run with the following command: sudo ansible-playbook setup.yml --ask-pass
+3) Enter the password when prompted

 ------------------------------------------------------------------------